JamesPUniSC/Process-Journal/index.md

 ## Sweat conductivity testing
 To make sure that the way of testinf for sweat would work, a group member would run the same route around the campus and between each run, the conductivity of their palm would be taken four times with different distances between the positive and negative nodes on their palm.
-<p>The test indicated that there was infact a corilation between the conductivity of a persons palm and the amount of sweat present on their palm.
+<p>The test indicated that there was infact a corilation between the conductivity of a persons palm and the amount of sweat present on their palm.</p>

 ![Table in a note book detailing the findings of the skin conductivity testing](Images/Table.jpg)